fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 In the above code, `colorStyle` object is called to set the color of the caption.

-The chart after applying the above attributes will look like as shown below:
+The chart after applying the above attributes will look as shown below:

 {% embed_ftChart online-sales-single-series-style-definition-y-axis %}